shreyash00007/News/README.md

 # News
-A simple News website landing page with responsive layout.
+A simple News website landing page with responsive layout. (working in progress)